We are still accepting applications for all subjects for 2019 entry. Find out more about funding opportunities.

-The MFA (Master of Fine Arts) at West Dean College is a two-year full-time programme of study designed to further advance students' capacities in practical, theoretical and professional domains, with an emphasis on specialist studio practice.
+The MFA (Master of Fine Art) at West Dean College is a two-year full-time programme of study designed to further advance students' capacities in practical, theoretical and professional domains, with an emphasis on specialist studio practice.
 The two-year structure provides students with sustained periods of studio-based activity, with dissertation requirements coming early in the second year of study.
 The emphasis on practice is nonetheless informed and supported by theoretical and professional Study Units throughout the academic year.
 Whether specialising in a single discipline or working across media, MFA students will have time to develop and expand their studio work to the highest standards, bringing in relevant historical, theoretical and professional perspectives.

 MFA students can expect:

-All full-time Visual Arts students are provided with a large individual workspace in the Edward James Studios.
+All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios.
 In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios also include Seminar Room, a materials and tool store, a small photographic darkroom, bookable exhibition and research spaces, plus an IT suite with digital editing software.
 A self-contained Print Room offers specialist facilities for etching, aquatint, monoprinting, woodblock and linocut.
 Students can work on a large-scale in the Sculpture Courtyard, which is also suitable for work in stone carving.